Category: Personal Updates

 Risk and Uncertainty in Life and Travel

 Andy has written an excellent and thought-provoking article on the value of risk-taking.
 He’s returned to live in the UK now and it’s interesting to see how he is applying the lessons learnt from travel to a post-Ride-Earth life: Often there seems to be a lot of emphasis put on being ‘certain’.
-We are used […] Continue reading →
+We are used to having access to so much information that can make us feel surer about our decisions.
+However, we can’t know fully the accuracy of the information if it is from secondary sources.
+There has to be space for using our intuitive skills and allowing serendipity… Continue reading →

 -